CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

 ``--report``
   This is only used by ``--suite`` and when set, invokes a script that sends the test results to the results page when all tests are complete.
 Please see :ref:`testreporting` for more information.

+  ``--no-submit``
+  Create the tests and compile the executables but do not submit the jobs

+``--no-build``
+  Only create the test folders, do not compile the executables nor submit the jobs

 Please see :ref:`case_options` and :ref:`indtests` for more details about how these options are used.